 The final step is simple, just check your email inbox for a confirmation number and more info from eHealthInsurance.
 You will be contacted (either by automated phone message or by email) when an insurance representative has approved your application.

-Step 5: Receive a subsidiary and insurance coverage.
+Step 5: Receive a subsidy and insurance coverage.

 I applied for insurance on November 16th and received a final approval email and phone on November 25th.
 So you can expect to wait about 7-10 for the finalized details.
 In order for your insurance to take affect you will likely have to make payment prior to the enrollment date (which in my case was January 1, 2016).